-- the name and address of the certification body, including its logo - the logo of the accreditation body or its name and registration number; the logo of accreditation body shall be used in conformity with accreditation body's rules - the name and address of the audited company - the COID, as defined in the IFS Database - GS1 GLN(s), if available - if the company is a subsidiary, the name of the company's headquarters - audit scope (with mandatory minimum description of products which are traded and product scope numbers, as defined in Part 1, ANNEX 5).
-The audit scope shall always be translated as well into English language.

-· description of product exclusions, if applicable
+- the name and address of the certification body, including its logo - the logo of the accreditation body or its name and registration number; the logo of accreditation body shall be used in conformity with accreditation body's rules - the name and address of the audited company - · the COID, as defined in the IFS Database - GS1 GLN(s), if available - if the company is a subsidiary, the name of the company's headquarters - audit scope (with mandatory minimum description of products which are traded and product scope numbers, as defined in Part 1, ANNEX 5).
+The audit scope shall always be translated as well into English language. - description of product exclusions, if applicable

-- If the trading company additionally has own logistics or processing activities (see Part 1, chapter 4) and the certification status of these activities. - level achieved (foundation or higher level) - including audit score in percentage - date of audit (if applicable, last day of audit) - date of follow-up audit, if relevant

-· next audit time period (renewal audit), specify if unannounced

-- · certificate issue date

-- certificate expiry date, i.e. twelve (12) months after the date of issue the certificate (the certificate validity date shall remain the same each year as described in the audit protocol, Part 1 and Part 5 (for unannounced option)

-- place and date of signature

-- name and signature of the certification body's person(s) responsible for the certification decision as described in Part 3 of the Standard

-- QR code

-- IFS Broker logo
+- If the trading company additionally has own logistics or processing activities (see Part 1, chapter 4) and the certification status of these activities. - level achieved (foundation or higher level) - including audit score in percentage - · date(s) of audit - date of follow-up audit, if relevant - star status indication in case the audit was conducted unannounced (star symbol to be added close to the IFS Broker Logo) - · next audit time period (renewal audit), specify if unannounced - · certificate issue date - expiry date of the certificate (certificate validity shall remain the same each year, as described in Part 1 and Part 5 (for unannounced option)) - place and date of signature - name and signature of the certification body's person(s) responsible for the certification decision as described in Part 3 of the Standard - QR code with a verification link to the IFS website. - IFS Broker logo

-Please note: the auditXpressXTM software includes a certificate format with the minimum required content, but each IFS ISO/IEC 17065-accredited certification body may use its own layout, providing that it includes these minimum requirements.
+Please note: the IFS Software includes a certificate format with the minimum required content, but each IFS ISO/IEC 17065-accredited certification body may use its own layout, providing that it includes these minimum requirements.

-1.5.1 QR-code on the IFS Certificate
+1.5.1 OR-code on the IFS Certificate

-QR-code on the IFS Certificate via auditXpressXTM:
+OR-code on the IFS Certificate via IFS Software:

-The QR-code will be implemented automatically when exporting the certificate via auditXpressXTM.
-The QR-code embodies a public link to the IFS Database which verifies the authenticity of the certificate.
+The QR-code will be implemented automatically when exporting the certificate via IFS Software.
+The QR-code embodies a public link to the IFS website which verifies the authenticity of the certificate.

-The link contains a key which verifies i.a. the date of issue of the certificate.
+The link contains a key which verifies i.26a. the date of issue of the certificate.